cgarbin/cgarbin.github.io/_posts/2021-03-18-fairness-a-reading-list.md

 [CS 294: Fairness in Machine Learning](https://fairmlclass.github.io/)

-From the authors of the fairmlbook.org.
-A note at the top says "For an updated resource, please see fairmlbook.org.".
+From the authors of [fairmlbook.org](https://fairmlbook.org/) (previous item).
+A note at the top says "For an updated resource, please see fairmlbook.org."
 However, it is still a good source because the sequence of lectures is a structured way to understand/explore fairness and has many pointers to other references.

 [21 fairness definitions and their politics](https://fairmlbook.org/tutorial2.html)

-Continuing the fairmlbook.org theme, this is a one-hour presentation by one of the authors.
+Continuing the [fairmlbook.org](https://fairmlbook.org/) theme, this is a one-hour presentation by one of the authors.
 It is a good source to learn in a short time the complexities of the field (and thus, the complexity of the solutions).

 ### Keeping up with the latest research